GoInterject/GoInterject.github.io/wAbout/Adding-a-User.md

 title: Adding a User
 layout: custom
 keywords: [user, role, login, profile, admin]
+headings: ["Overview", "Adding a New User", "Adding an Interject Role", "Additional Info"]
 description: This overview is a step by step process on how to add a new user to Interject using the Portal site.
 Adding a new user can be accomplished only by the ClientAdmin role.
 ---
 * * *